himlayyy/airbnb/README.md

 *Booking confirmation pop-up showing booking details*

 ![Dates in date picker are diasbled when it conflicts with a room's booked dates.
 Adding guests is disabled in guest picker when it exceeds max guest capacity](https://user-images.githubusercontent.com/24460065/216823449-999e72c7-ca30-4c31-bb03-99357b3998fa.png)

+*Dates in date picker are diasbled when it conflicts with a room's booked dates.
+Adding guests is disabled in guest picker when it exceeds max guest capacity*